-It takes a tribe to make a difference.
+It takes a community to make a difference.

 Our survivor to thriver grant was designed to assist and empower an individual to reach their educational and professional goals through financial support and mentoring.